-These countries show off some of the best elements of coffees from the Americas.
+These countries show off some of the best elements of coffees from Colombia and Timor-Leste.
 They both have all the richness you would hope for in a blend, but with lots of natural sweetness and fruity complexity.

 Bold & Sweet

 We searched high and low for those beans that suited a little extra time in the roaster, and this is the end result.
-Coffees from the Americas make up the backbone of any great blend.
 Their deep chocolate notes punch through, making them a great choice with or without milk.
 It's no wonder that the Great Taste Award judges praised Daybreak for its "thick body and very satisfying finish"!

 Daybreak ticks all the boxes: it's moreish and satisfying, with just the right amount of body.
 Dig a little deeper, and you'll find a pairing of coffees that we have spent countless hours working on, each bringing their own nuances to the table.